yuvalmGS/gigaspaces-wiki-jekyll/xap97/session-based-messaging-api.markdown

 With this approach we assume the space will be available is some point to acknowledge the registration and continue and send notifications for the matching events back to the client.

-See below `com.gigaspaces.events.EventSessionConfig` methods you should use passing the `LeaseListener` implemenation:
+See below `com.gigaspaces.events.EventSessionConfig` methods you should use passing the `LeaseListener` implemetnation:
 {%highlight java%}
 setAutoRenew(boolean renew, net.jini.lease.LeaseListener listener)
 setAutoRenew(boolean renew, net.jini.lease.LeaseListener listener, long renewExpiration, long renewDuration, long renewRTT)